dart-lang/site-www/src/codelabs/async-await/index.md

 Future<String> getUserOrder() {
   // Imagine that this function is
-  // more complex and slow
+  // more complex and slow.
   return
     Future.delayed(
       Duration(seconds: 4), () => 'Large Latte');